 Feedback received indicates that the City's stakeholders and community are generally supportive of the strategic direction and integrated approach of the draft YICM Plan 2021-2026.
-The Community Consultation Report is included as Attachment 2 to this Report.
+The Community Consultation Report is included as Attachment 2 to Report CJ115-08/21.